SyncfusionExamples/How-to-keep-highlighting-the-selected-node-when-winforms-treeview-loses-focus/README.md

 // To ensure that the selected node is highlighted always this.treeViewAdv1.HideSelection = false;

-// The appearence of selection rectangle can be changed by following property
+// The appearance of selection rectangle can be changed by following property
 // To identify selected node is highlighted or not when TreeViewAdv loses focus
 // Set custom colors to the selection rectangle this.treeViewAdv1.InactiveSelectedNodeBackground = new BrushInfo(Color.Green);